AhmadCpro/AhmadCpro/README.md

 - 👋 Hi, I’m @AhmadCpro
 - 👀 I’m interested in ...
 Gaming
 - 🌱 I’m currently learning ...
 Computer itself 🤗
-- 💞️ I’m looking to collaborate on computing related stuffs
+- 💞️ I’m looking to collaborate on computing related stuffs.
 - 📫 How to reach me ...09061648938 or forvider@gmail.com

 <!---